Once your campaign is live and influencers have received their posting instructions, they will begin to create the content required for your campaign.

 - Draft & Draft Review: Influencers in these stages are in the process of draft review (optional).

 - Content Creation: Influencers in this stage are ready to create content.
-The influencer requirements in campaign setup have not been completed yet.
+The influencer deliverables in campaign setup have not been completed yet.

-- Post Review: Influencers in this stage have completed the requirements, but you must approve before they are promoted to the Post-Payment or Complete stage (optional).
+- Post Review: Influencers in this stage have completed the deliverables, but you must approve before they are promoted to the Post-Payment or Complete stage (optional).